Minee-Liane-Choi/MineeChoiLab/index.md

 {% capture text %}

-Meet the researchers and students at the Brain Repair Lab of KAIST.
+Meet our researchers and students.

 {%
   include button.html